Live from the Southern Command in sunny South Florida.

 They don't have one speck of appreciation for the work necessary to make their lives easier.

-All these companies, corporations, people that work at them, or what have you.
+They've somehow been convinced to hate all these companies, corporations, people that work at them or what have you.

-It's just we folks, we face an irrational, insane, delusional enemy.
+It's just we, folks, we face an irrational, insane, delusional enemy.

-I mentioned a piece of the Baltimore Sun uh by a uh TV writer earlier, and I want to excerpt this before we get out of here.
+Talking about here in a political sense, I mentioned a piece, The Baltimore Sun, by a TV writer earlier, and I want to excerpt this before we get out of here.

-It's by David Zuriwick.
+It's by David Zerowic.

 It's called Interesting Perspective.